Ash-Blanc/paper2sw/README.md

 ## What are Super-Weights?
 Super-weights are a small set of numbers that strongly affect how a neural network behaves.
 Paper2SW finds these by reading the paper and outputs their layer, position, and value.

+## How It Works
+Paper2SW uses semantic analysis to extract architectural information from technical papers and predict likely super-weight locations:

+1. **Text Analysis**: The tool analyzes the paper text to identify model architecture details like number of layers, hidden dimensions, and attention heads.

+2. **Component Recognition**: It recognizes key components like MLP layers and down-projection matrices where super-weights are typically found.

+3. **Pattern Matching**: Using heuristics based on research findings, it identifies patterns that indicate super-weight locations.

+4. **Prediction Generation**: It generates predictions with confidence scores for likely super-weight positions.

+## Supported Model Families
+Paper2SW currently supports predictions for:
+- Llama (7B, 13B, 30B, 65B)
+- Mistral (7B)
+- Mixtral (8x7B)
+- OLMo (7B)
+- Gemma (2B, 7B)
+- Phi (1, 2, 3)
+- GPT (2, 3)
+- BERT (Base, Large)
+- And more...

 ## Example Output
 ```jsonl